pantelis/aiml-common/projects/usv/_index.md

 Unmanned Surface Vehicles (USV) are heavily researched at present for both civilian and defense applications.
 You will participate in the VRX 2022 competition and immerse yourself in a virtual environment in ROS (and in the future ROS2) while at the same time learn the domain of maritime navigation.

 To navigate a robot and complete you will be implement the whole stack of an AI agent from perception to thruster control.
+Please note that this project is only open to students with at least a 3080 RTX card hosted by a capable desktop computer with 32GB of RAM.
+You can also use AWS resources (Robomaker) for this project but be warned that the cost may be appreciable.
+For students without access to such compute resource, there will be another project published on this site.

 ## System Setup